whiteriderssbab/BoteroniBotsDocs/README.md

 # BoteroniDocs
-Read the .txt for the bot documentation.
+Read Docs.md for the bot documentation.